 Of course, while the beer itself and the service checked a lot of my boxes, I wanted to make sure that the company delivered on its promises.
 The Original Craft Beer Club has been featured through major outlets, including Good Morning America, NBC Today Show, The Colbert Report, and Parade.
 While not accredited, the Craft Beer Club enjoys an A-plus rating through the Better Business Bureau and does not have formal complaints filed.

-While reviews are not as plentiful as some other clubs, most consumers were pleased with their experience.
+While reviews are not as plentiful as some other beer of the month clubs, most consumers were pleased with their experience.
 The biggest complaints were that breweries occasionally are repeated.
 One customer had a shipping issue in 2021.

 As a whole, the Craft Beer Club enjoys an excellent reputation to match up with its services.

 Question: What’s the Difference Between Craft Beer and IPA?

 Answer: IPA is a hop-forward style of beer.
 Many IPAs are craft beers, but not all craft beers are IPA’s.
 IPA, also known as India Pale Ale, comes in a wide range of flavors and styles, from lower alcohol Session IPA to strong, dry, or double-dry hopped.
 From crisp to clean to bold, IPA is one of the most popular types of beer.